MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 so that DoH can seamlessly be enforced on corporate devices.

 As a conclusion, most organizations should not even consider deploying IPSec in transport mode.
+They should rather focus on properly configuring the security measures that already available in application protocols, but are not enabled by default.

 ### Distribution Contents